 Seasonal allergies in Cocoa are a pain to deal with.
-Whether it’s the heart of spring, summer, or fall, allergy sufferers know that the symptoms can greatly alter the way you feel.
-Sure, symptoms can range from mild to severe, but there is one thing that all allergy sufferers may not know they can consider in order to help reduce their symptoms in their home – purchase a whole-home air filtration system.
+Whether it’s the heart of spring, summer, or fall, allergy sufferers know that the symptoms can easily affect the way you feel.
+Sure, symptoms can be anywhere from mild to severe, but there is one thing that all allergy sufferers may not know they can look at in order to help reduce their symptoms in their home – purchase a whole-home air filtration system.

-Here are a couple pointers Service Experts Heating & Air Conditioning put together to help you breathe a little easier when your allergies would normally flare up:
+Here are three tips Service Experts Heating & Air Conditioning put together to help you breathe a little easier when your allergies would likely flare up:

 1) Investigate the types of air filtration systems